heptarch/heptarch.github.io/qml.md

 - Are there quantum versions of algorithmic conservation of randomness?
-- Do higher-moment versions of the Eigenstate Thermalization Hypothesis (ETH) relate to pseudomrandom states, quantum money, or error correction?
+- Do higher-moment versions of the Eigenstate Thermalization Hypothesis (ETH) relate to pseudorandom states, quantum money, and/or error correction?